 Cognizable misconduct does not include allegations that are directly related to the merits of a decision or procedural ruling, and a complaint must be dismissed in whole or in part when the Chief Judge concludes this is so.
 Rules 3(i)(3)(A) and 11(C)(1)(B), USTC Rules for Judicial Conduct.
-The assertions raised in the complaint are directly related to the merits of a decision or procedural ruling.
-The complaint must be dismissed.
+Accordingly, the assertions directly related to the judge's procedural ruling must be dismissed.